garden-io/garden/docs/contributing/contributing-docs.md

 Create a branch to hold your work, change any files you wish to change, save them, then commit them to your branch.
 Try and keep your branches focused around a specific theme.
 Your commits will need to be prepended with a *keyword* that follows the Conventional Commits specification, e.g. `docs: added docs contributor page`.
 See our documentation for [a list of Conventional Commit keywords](./README.md#commit-messages).

 {% hint style="warning" %}
-*Before pushing your changes*, run `yarn; yarn build; yarn generate-docs` to refresh the Table of Contents contained at `../docs/README.md` with any additions or changes you've made.
+*Before pushing your changes*, run `npm run build` to refresh the Table of Contents contained at `../docs/README.md` with any additions or changes you've made.

 If you've moved or renamed files, refer to [Moving or renaming files](#moving-or-renaming-files).
 {% endhint %}